mendix/docs/content/refguide/associations.md

 ### 3.1 One to Many Association

-Drawing an association from the **Order** entity to the **Customer** entity results in the following:
+In this example, drawing an association from the **Order** entity to the **Customer** entity results in the following:

 ![](attachments/associations/918217.png)

-The type property has its default value `Reference`.
-In this example, a customer can have multiple orders, and an order can only have one customer.
+The type property has its default value `Reference`, and the owner (the Order entity) is `Default`.
+This is the same as having multiplicity set to `One 'Customer' object is associated with multiple 'Order' objects` so a customer can have multiple orders, but an order can only have one customer.

 In XML, instances of these entities and their association look as follows (note that the association is only stored in the **Order** element):